Song requests, music through your Twitch chat bot

-This helps increase community engagement, and when set to reward loyalty, it acts as a big encouragement for your viewers on Twitch to follow and sub to you.
+This helps increase community engagement, and when set to reward loyalty, it serves as a big encouragement for your viewers on Twitch to follow and subscribe to you.

-You can also heavily moderate the requests and restrict them so they don't get out of control - so no worries!
+You can also carefully restrict and moderate the requests to prevent them from getting out of control, so there's no need to worry!

-Moobot's integration with YouTube makes it very simple for your viewers to add their requests, as most viewers on Twitch are already familiar with YouTube.
+Moobot integrates with YouTube to play the requested songs, allowing your viewers to request any song from YouTube's vast library, absolutely for free!
+The integration with YouTube also simplifies the process for your viewers to add their requests, as most viewers on Twitch are already familiar with YouTube.

-chat command, which adds their song to the request-queue.
+chat command, which adds their song to the queue.

-The song-player widget will play the song at top of the request-queue and go to the next song in the queue once the song has finished.
+The song player widget plays the song at the top of the queue and moves to the next one once the current song has finished.

 The song player playlists